 CLASS OF 1995

-Rank Mark Enyeart as among the best athletes to come out of the Vernal area.
-After winning the 100- and 220-yard dashes in high school, Enyeart went on to run for Utah State University.
+Mark Enyeart was among the best athletes to come out of the Vernal area.
+After winning the 100- and 220-yard dashes at Uintah High School, Enyeart went on to run for Utah State University.
 There, he was a five-time track All-American, three-time NCAA 800-meter champion and national 800-meter AAU winner.
 He set the world record in the 600 meters, an NCAA 800-meter record and was a member of the U.S. Olympic team in 1976.
 Enyeart ran as a member of the U.S. National touring track team, competing against Poland and the Soviet Union.
 After his athletic career, he became an FBI agent.

-University of Utah fans who like nothing better than to remember in-state rivalries should know basketball star Bill Kinner, who held the record for most points scored against BYU (280 points in 17 games) and against Utah State (180 points in 16 games).
+University of Utah fans who like nothing better than to remember in-state rivalries should know basketball star Bill Kinner.
+He held the record for most points scored against BYU (280 points in 17 games) and against Utah State (180 points in 16 games).
 The Ogden High graduate led the Tigers to the state title in 1932 and was an all-state center.
 He played in every game for the Utes for four years.
-He was selected all-conference center in 1932 and 1936 and as a consensus all-American in 1936.
+He was selected all-conference center in 1932 and 1936 and as a consensus All-American in 1936.

 CLASS OF 1994

 Rulon Jones ranks among the top Utah high school graduates to play professional football.
-He played for the Denver Broncos from 1980 to 1989, earning rookie of the year honors in 1980.
+The Weber High star played for the Denver Broncos from 1980 to 1989, earning Rookie of the Year honors in 1980.
 He was a Pro Bowl selection in 1986 and 1987.
-In 1987, he was named the defensive player of the year while setting five sack records.
-He was a captain on the Broncos 1986 and 1987 Super Bowl teams.
+In 1987, he was named the defensive Player of the Year while setting a record with five quarterback sacks.
+He was a captain on the Broncos’ 1986 and 1987 Super Bowl teams.
 Jones graduated from Weber High in 1976 and Utah State in 1980.
 He was the PCAA Player of the Year in 1980 and was selected as a member of the Sporting News All-American team that season.

-Few Utahns enjoyed as successful baseball career as Vernon law.
+Few Utahns enjoyed as successful a baseball career as Vernon law.
 After winning 12 letters in high school, he signed a professional baseball contract with the Pittsburgh Pirates.
-The star played professionally for 19 years, winning the Cy Young Award in 1960.
-He won comeback player of the year awards in 1965 and also won the Lou Gehrig and Babe Didrickson awards.
-Known by his nickname “The Deacon”, Law was named as the Pirates’ all-time right-handed pitcher.
+Vernon played professionally for 19 years, winning the Cy Young Award in 1960.
+He won Comeback Player of the Year award in 1965 and also won the Lou Gehrig and Babe Didrickson award.
+Known by his nickname “The Deacon,” Law was named as the Pirates’ all-time right-handed pitcher.
 After retiring as a player, Law coached at the AAA level of professional baseball for six years before serving as the pitching coach for BYU from 1970 to 1979.

-Dick Motta might have been a coach at Weber State, but he made his name as a National Basketball Association coaching legend.
+Dick Motta was an outstanding coach at Weber State, but he made his name as a National Basketball Association coaching legend.
 The graduate of Utah State and Jordan High started his coaching career at tiny Grace, Idaho, in 1959.
 He then went on to coach Weber State for eight years, helping establish the Wildcats as a top NCAA performer.
-As an NBA coach for a number of teams, he ranks among the winningest coaches in NBA history with 846 victories.
-He also ranks among the top in the “most games coached” category with 1,728.
+As an NBA coach for a number of teams, he ranks among the winningest coaches in history with 846 victories.
+He also ranks among the top in the “most-games-coached” category with 1,728.
 In 1979, he coached the Washington Bullets to an NBA title.
 During a brief retirement from coaching, the colorful Motta was a television color commentator for the Detroit Pistons.
 He came out of retirement in 1994 to coach the Dallas Mavericks.

 CLASS OF 1993

-Boyd Pexton was a fine all-around athlete, establishing himself as a fine tennis player for much of his life, but he made his biggest mark in the bowling world, both as an official and as a bowler.
-Pexton was president of the American Bowling Congress – the largest sports membership organization in the world – in 1989 and 1990.
+Boyd Pexton was a top all-around athlete, establishing himself as a fine tennis player for much of his life, but he made his biggest mark in the bowling world, both as an official and as a bowler.
+Pexton was president of the American Bowling Congress -the largest sports membership organization in the world -in 1989 and 1990.
 He served as an ABC board member for 25 years.
-He was the all-events bowling champion in 1970 and bowled in the national tournament for 30 straight years.
-He also served as president of the Salt Lake City Bowlers Association in 1967.
+He was the all-events bowling champion in 1970 and bowled in the ABC National Tournament for 30 straight years.
+He also served as president of the Salt Lake City Bowling Association in 1967.
 Pexton was instrumental in securing the national bowling tournament for Salt Lake City in 1996.
 He was inducted into the Salt Lake City Bowling Hall of Fame in 1986.

 CLASS OF 1992

 Few people have influenced the Utah sports scene more than Larry H. Miller.
-Most know him as the owner of the Utah Jazz basketball team who built what is now Vivint Home Arena.
+Most know him as the owner of the Utah Jazz basketball team who built what is now Vivint Smart Home Arena.
 But Miller, a 1962 West High graduate, also built a record in softball.
 He played and sponsored nationally ranked softball teams for over 30 years.
-His pitching gained honorable mention all-around status and he was instrumental in gaining Salt Lake City’s bid to host the World Softball Tournament in 1992.
+His pitching gained Honorable Mention All-Around status and he was instrumental in gaining Salt Lake City’s bid to host the World Softball Tournament in 1992.
 That was also the year that he was inducted into the National Softball Hall of Fame.